AngieMurphy/AngieMurphy.github.io/_posts/2016-11-13-OOP: Week Twelve.md

 Tuesday but I'll likely take an extra day.

 ## What will you do next week?
-Try to stay calm as I spend most of my time in the lab.
-I need to also get a solid understanding on the use of the Cell class in our
+Try to stay calm as I spend most of my time in the lab, and just get as much work done as possible.
+I need to also get a solid understanding on the use of the Cell class in our Life assignment.
-Life assignment.

 ## Tip of the Week
 Start studying for our final this weekend!
 It will be challenging after wrapping up an assignment, but we won't regret it.
 I will probably start reviewing the different types of casts have learned class.
 Here is a link (yes, top result in Google) to start reviewing them!

 [Casts] (https://www.tutorialspoint.com/cplusplus/cpp_casting_operators.htm)